Binary to Hexadecimal Converter Calculator

 What are Binary Numbers?

 Binary numbers use base-2 and consist only of 0s and 1s.
 Each digit (bit) represents a power of 2.
-For example, 1011₂
+For example, 1011₂ equals 11 in decimal.

 What are Hexadecimal Numbers?